Section Navigation

 Students will study the following physical activities: (the order may change slightly due to resources)

-• Autumn term: Hockey, Rugby, Gymnastics, Dance and Swimming
+• Autumn term: Hockey, Rugby, Football, Gymnastics/Dance, Swimming and Multi-sports

-• Spring term: Netball, Basketball Football, Table Tennis, Multi Sports, Badminton and Orienteering
+• Spring term: Netball, Basketball, Table Tennis, Multi Sports, Swimming, Badminton and Orienteering

 Homework

 Students will be encouraged to practise their skills outside of lessons at home, enrichment and clubs.
-They will also be guided to watch sport live at venues or on TV.
+They will also be guided to watch sport live at venues or on TV and read around the subject of Sport.

 Learning outside the classroom